lightkurve/lightkurve/README.rst

 Citing
 ------

-If you find this package useful in your research, please cite (Vinícius et al. 2017) using the BibTeX provided below.
+If you find this package useful in your research, please cite it using the DOI/BibTeX provided below.
 Also, please give us a GitHub star!

 ::